- June 3, 2015

 BOMB: Who let the dogfight? is a single player and multiplayer simulation game.
 It was developed by La Moustache Studio and was released on June 3, 2015.
 It received mostly positive reviews from both critics and players.

-- The game suffers from numerous bugs, including crashes and issues with controls, particularly for mouse users.
+- The game suffers from significant bugs, including crashes and freezing during missions, which detracts from the overall experience.

 “Yes, Crimson Skies' backstory is pretty interesting, as are the characters, and the dialogues are witty.”